7 Best Reasons to Visit Boudhanath Stupa

 The Buddha's eyes

-For hundreds of years, the Boudhanath stupa has stood as a beacon of Buddhist belief, towering over the surrounding town as a giant mandala of peace and beauty and giant eyes.
+For hundreds of years, the Boudhanath stupa has stood as a beacon of Buddhist belief, towering over the surrounding town as a giant mandala of peace, beauty, and giant eyes.
 On the top of the stupa are the Buddha's all-seeing eyes.
 The Buddha's eyes are also known as wisdom eyes, which symbolize that Buddha's eyes can look out in all four directions and represent omniscience.
-The Buddha's eyes have become of symbol of Nepal itself as well.
+The Buddha's eyes have become a symbol of Nepal itself as well.

 Touring the Tibetan settlements